particle-iot/spark-setup-ios/README.md

 }
 ```

-####1Password support
+####Password manager extension support

-Starting library version 0.6.0 1Password manager support has been added to the signup and login screens - no action is required from the user -
-if 1Password is installed on the iOS device the lock icon will appear in the password fields on those screen and will allow user to fill in his
-saved password (login) or create a new one (signup).
+Starting library version 0.6.0 the 1Password manager extension support has been added to the signup and login screens - no action is required from the developer - if 1Password is installed on the iOS device the lock icon will appear in the password fields on those screen and will allow user to fill in his saved password (login) or create a new one (signup).
 Only recommendation is adding `LSApplicationQueriesSchemes = org-appextension-feature-password-management` key-value to your `info.plist` file in your app project.

 For additional information read [here](https://github.com/AgileBits/onepassword-app-extension#use-case-1-native-app-login).